 - Increased sales price

-Advantages of Cost Benefit Analysis
+Advantages and Disadvantages of Cost Benefit Analysis

 - It helps to simplify sophisticated business decisions.